crowdcoinChain/crowdcoin-1/README.md

 * Wait for the installation to finish (this will take approximately 10-20 minutes)

 ***Step 11***
-* When prompted enter your masternode genkey and press enter
+* When prompted enter your masternode genkey and press enter. (you can copy/paste this information from your local wallet)

 ***Step 12***
 * You will now see all of the relavant information for your server.